Pensions

 Is the State Pension likely to be enough?

 Probably not.
-Even with the rise coming in April, a full new State Pension would be just over £11,500 a year.
-Keep in mind that the Retirement Living Standards suggest a single person would need £12,800 a year to cover just a ‘minimum’ retirement lifestyle.
+Even with the rise in April, a full new State Pension is just over £11,500 a year.
+Keep in mind that the Retirement Living Standards suggest a single person would need £14,400 a year to cover just a ‘minimum’ retirement lifestyle.

 The reality is there’s a significant gap between what you get from the State Pension and what you may actually need or want in retirement.
 The State Pension alone will only cover a very basic lifestyle and, because it only starts in your late 60s, won’t help to support you if you want to retire earlier.
 So it should only be a part of your overall retirement plan.
 Also bear in mind that it is subject to tax.